 Another Instagram trip?
 Yes, that’s right.
 It took me much longer than it should have.
 This time it will be just a little recap and summary because the trip took place around 2 months ago.
 Call me lazy but I’m back to talk about stuff that happened and will happen anytime soon.
 I’m excited to bring you my adventures and photos.

 The first InstaTrip in which I was present, was organised by the Latvian travel organisation.
-The second InstaTrip was organised by me and few other photography enthusiasts.
+The second InstaTrip was organised by me and a few other photography enthusiasts.
 And the third InstaTrip was organised by the Daugava downstream travel agency (Daugavas lejtece) which is the one I’m going to talk about in this article.

 Next coming up – InstaTrip Pt.
 4 which was organised by the Latvia travel agency again (about the trip to Kurzeme (a region in Latvia).

 The Daugavas Lejtece travel agency borrowed the InstaTrip idea from the Latvia travel agency.
-The whole idea is to invite few photography enthusiasts who use Instagram as their primary platform to showcase their work.
+The whole idea is to invite a few photography enthusiasts who use Instagram as their primary platform to showcase their work.
 We were 6 participants excluding the organizer and a bus driver.

 What exactly is Daugava downstream?
-It’s a region which includes six counties inside the Latvia.
+It’s a region which includes six counties inside Latvia.
 See the map below.

 The trip, in general, was nice and I enjoyed it.
 It’s always awesome to meet like-minded people and connect with them.
 Two Instagramers I already knew from the previous trips I had.
 Also, it’s great to see that Latvians are thinking about tourism and have a modern approach to it.

-As much as I wanted to enjoy the trip, there were few things I couldn’t enjoy.
+As much as I wanted to enjoy the trip, there were a few things I couldn’t enjoy.
 For example, the participants were too distinct from each other in photographing styles.
 Well, three of us, including me, are kind of matching in our styles (since we have been on two previous trips together and the two previous trips were based on a matching principle).
 I’m not exactly sure how the two other participants, who are sisters, become so popular on Instagram but they have even more followers than all of us combined.
 I’m not jealous at all, it’s just odd.
 Also, as far as I know, they mostly post personal pictures (selfies, outfits, them posing at various places).
 So, in my opinion, it kind of doesn’t work in this type of a trip.

 It definitely wasn’t all bad as I said before.
 I liked the trip in general.
 Partly, that’s just my personality – being thankful for the opportunities.
 It was their first time organising this type of event.
 So, in my opinion, it’s understandable.